mortimer-lab/mortimer-lab.github.io/_pages/people-SelinaSun.md

 author_profile: true
 ---

-Selina Sun is a 1st year student from Montgomery, AL, at the University of Georgia currently studying biology on the pre-med track.
+Selina Sun is a 4th year student from Montgomery, AL, at the University of Georgia currently studying biomedical physiology, mathematics, and biology on the pre-med track.
 She is also a Foundation Fellow in the Morehead Honors College.